sourcegraph/handbook/content/departments/engineering/design/templates/small-template.md

 # Design Template: Small

-- Estimate: Several days to a week
+- Estimate: One day to a week
 - Notes:

   - When creating the issue, use the label design-estimated-SM